 Enhancing cyber loss costs and rating factors with new data

-With the costs of data breaches and other forms of cyberattacks rising, ISO cyber loss costs data and rating factors can be used to price limits up to $100 million.3 Additionally, we’ve nearly doubled the size of our cyber dataset through the acquisition of additional cyber incident data.
+With the costs of data breaches and other forms of cyberattacks rising, our cyber loss costs data and rating factors can be used to price limits up to $100 million.3 Additionally, we’ve nearly doubled the size of our cyber dataset through the acquisition of additional cyber incident data.
 This data will help us further hone our advisory prospective cyber loss costs.
 Reflecting recent trends, particularly the increasing frequency of cyber losses, the newly filed loss costs will likely be increasing.

 Meeting today’s cyber insurance challenge